Winter holiday destinations

 The Northern Lights are the big pull in Swedish Lapland, but other highlights include tucking up in a cosy tree hotel overlooking frozen woods, horseback riding through boreal forest or cross country skiing across frozen lakes, staying in wilderness huts along the way.
 Winter wildlife watching is sublime in Sweden, with moose and wolves, reindeer and Arctic lynx showing off their glories against the pure white background.

 Winter walking, French Alps

-Far from the world of downhill resorts, head to two very unknown Alpine national parks, where winter walking and snowshoeing is the most wonderful wake up to the senses to start off your year.
+Far from the world of downhill resorts, head to two very unknown Alpine national parks, where winter walking and snowshoeing are the most wonderful wake up to the senses to start off your year.
 Ecrins NP is superb for high mountain snowshoeing, guided by mountain leaders up to white heights such as Plateau de La Coche.
-In Mercantour NP in the Alpes Maritimes, ancient shepherds’ trails circumnavigate frozen lakes and valleys.
+In Mercantour NP in the Alpes-Maritimes, ancient shepherds’ trails circumnavigate frozen lakes and valleys.

 If you'd like to chat about winter holidays or need help finding a holiday to suit you we're very happy to help.

 Rosy & team